zef/zef.studio/Content/journal/feedback.md

 ## Receiving Feedback

 People are sensitive about their work.
 I am.
-It's uncomfortable.
+Hearing feedback about your work can be uncomfortable.
 And the more care and thought you put into it, the easier it is to feel defensive or hurt when criticized.

 Most people simply can't receive "negative" feedback in a constructive manner[1](#footnotes).